Transjakarta: Ticketing and fares

-In the early days of feeder (Non-BRT) routes, passengers could pay cash to the bus conductor or use a prepaid card issued by a specific bank.
+In the early days of non-BRT (Non-BRT) routes, passengers could pay cash to the bus conductor or use a prepaid card issued by a specific bank.
 This varied depending on the route (ex: Route 6H mainly accepted BCA Flazz cards only, Route 3E mainly accepted BNI Tapcash cards only), and was criticised for being highly unreliable.
 The card-reading device was sometimes unavailable, or different from the usual bank device issued in one route.
 This method of payment was gradually phased out in favor of the Tap-On-Bus (TOB) system.
 TOB acts similarly to the E-ticket payment system on shelters.
 It accepts payment from all prepaid bank-issued cards that are eligible on bus shelters.
 The only difference is that payment is done on board the Non-BRT bus instead of shelters.
-In 2019, all buses assigned to Route 1H, 1N, 1R, 4F and 5F already has the TOB installed on it and make use of TOB for all payment.
+In 2019, all buses assigned to Route 1H, 1N, 1R, 4F, and 5F already has the TOB installed on it and make use of TOB for all payment.

 As of 2024, all Non-BRT routes already use the TOB system for all buses.
 Passengers boarding Non-BRT buses require to tap in when boarding and tap out when alighting, both of which on the bus.
 For Non-BRT routes that are partially integrated into the BRT system, if the passenger boards from or alights at a BRT shelter, tap in (if boarding from BRT) or tap out (if alighting at BRT) is done at the BRT shelter, while the other tap is done on the bus, unless both boarding and alighting are done each at a BRT shelter.
 Passengers can easily transfer between BRT and integrated Non-BRT routes at a BRT shelter without tapping again.
 The most common criticism is the variance of fare-deducting mechanism due to some TOB machines deducting fare at tap in while others and all BRT shelters deduct fare at tap out, sometimes causing double-deducting error, which although has been mostly mitigated and now is very rare, still sometimes occurs.

-On 13 October 2021, KAI Commuter starts trialling its Multi Trip Card as a payment card for MRT Jakarta, Transjakarta and LRT Jakarta, as part of efforts integrating Jakarta's public transportation ticketing.
+On 13 October 2021, KAI Commuter starts trialling its Multi Trip Card as a payment card for MRT Jakarta, Transjakarta, and LRT Jakarta, as part of efforts integrating Jakarta's public transportation ticketing.
 However, the Multi Trip Card only works at a BRT shelter and cannot be used with TOB machines on Non-BRT buses.

 Electronic wallets supporting QRIS can be used with the Jak Lingko ticket app to purchase QR tickets for scanning at Transjakarta BRT shelter gates.
-Starting on 14 March 2025, Transjakarta starts accepting payment from electronic wallet providers participating in the QRIS Tap NFC payment for Royaltrans premium bus service, with rollout for other Transjakarta bus services being planned.
+Starting on 14 March 2025, Transjakarta began accepting payments from electronic wallet providers participating in QRIS Tap NFC for Royaltrans premium bus services, with the system officially rolling out to other Transjakarta services and Greater Jakarta's other major transit systems on 30 October 2025.